mrisher/webxr-reference/webxr-device-api/index.md

 if (navigator.xr) {
   navigator.xr.requestDevice()
   .then(xrDevice => {
-    // Advertise the AR/VR functionality.
+    // Advertise the AR/VR functionality to get a user gesture.
   })
   .catch(err => {
     if (err.name === 'NotFoundError') {